Alcohol Rehab Centers Recognize Addiction as a Disease

-This is a huge step in showing people that alcohol rehab centers are not just treatment for a moral issue, but rather a legitimate medical illness that requires professional treatment.
-By offering accredited medical programs perhaps more people will become aware of the complexity and severity of addiction and see it as the disease that it is.
+This further legitimizes that alcohol rehab centers are not just treatment for moral issues, but rather medical illness that requires professional treatment.
+By offering accredited medical programs, perhaps more people will become aware of the complexity and severity of addiction and see it as the disease that it is.

-Hopefully it will raise public awareness, and more people who need help for their alcoholism or other substance abuse disorder will seek it.
-Public perception and education is an important thing for drug and alcohol rehab centers because the better people understand addiction and its treatment, the more likely they are to go to drug and alcohol rehab centers to get the help that they need.
+Hopefully, it will raise public awareness.
+Public perception and education are important for drug and alcohol rehab centers because the better people understand addiction and its treatment, the more likely they are to go to drug and alcohol rehab centers to get the help that they need.

-Destination Hope: The Women’s Program is a drug and alcohol rehab center that understands the disease of addiction.
+Destination Hope is a drug and alcohol rehab center that understands the disease of addiction.
 Our staff is comprised of addiction specialists, including addiction psychiatrists and certified addiction professionals.

 They recognize that it is a complicated disease and offer the best care available for both the psychological side and the medical side of addiction.
 Our programs are specifically designed for women with their specific needs and physical comfort kept in mind.
 If you or someone you care about is suffering from alcoholism or drug addiction, please call our counselors today.
 We are here to help 24 hours a day.